globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0003-01-01-application.md

 	<a href='resource/GRP Challenge Source Document_Final_11_4_FRENCH.pdf' download='GRP Challenge Source Document_FRENCH.PDF' class='button apply medium-6 columns'>Les Directives pour Participer (Française)</a>
 </div>

+## Please note that the application form is only available in English.

+* Before your start the application, please note:
-## The application should be completed in one session -- there is no option to save and edit later.
-Note that required questions are marked with an asterisk (*).
-At the end of the application, you will be asked to upload all required documents compiled into **one** PDF.
-You will receive a confirmation after submitting the form.
+* The application should be completed in one session -- there is **no option to save** and edit later.
+* Required questions are marked with an asterisk (*).
+* You must upload all required documents compiled into **one** PDF.
+* Upon submitting the form, you will receive a confirmation email.
+Please [contact us](mailto:challenge@globalresiliencepartnership.org) only if you do not receive a confirmation email.

 <div class='applies row'>
 	<a href='https://secure.jotform.us/form/43085124615147' target='_blank' class='button apply medium-centered medium-6 columns'>Click to start the application</a>